31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 In one of the online groups I belong to, a woman had a small table in her home dedicated to nature.
 She went on daily walks with her children, and they would look for treasures to add to the bounty.

-I love the idea of having a small table or bookcase that showcases each season.
+One of my favorite hygge decor ideas is having a small table or bookcase that showcases each season.

 The idea is to collect nature items that you retrieve on your walks or vacations and display them on your table or bookshelves.